georgios-stats/Topics_in_Statistics/README.md

 ### Description

-The corse Topics in statistics (term 1 ; 2018) offers a superficial introduction to essential consepts/tools in contigency tables and  log-linear models, as well as a rigorus introduction to essential consepts in likelihood methods.
+The corse Topics in statistics (term 1 ; 2018) offers a preliminary introduction to essential consepts/tools in contigency tables and  log-linear models, as well as a rigorus introduction to essential consepts in likelihood methods.

 -   '[Description.pdf](https://github.com/georgios-stats/Topics_in_Statistics_Michaelmas_2018/blob/master/Description.pdf)' contains the ILOs, and sylabus